cfengine/documentation/reference/enterprise-api-ref/uri-resources.markdown

     "notice", "info", "debug")* Syslog filter specifying the severity level at which messages produced by the API should be emitted to syslog and apache.log. (default: error).
+-   `sketchActivationAlertTimeout` *(integer)* Global timeout in minutes for sketch activation alerts.

 ### /api/user